Vequis-uk/pawsitive-poodles/readme.md

 ### Bugs:
 - The form on the contact page, the submission closes instantly.
 I have added an event listener for the click, but I am unsure why this has not resolved it, has worked for myself in the past.
 - About and contact header is not responsive on mobile, yet it is on the home page, needs looking at.
+- CSS relating to testimonials could be improved on mobile.